kasimte/kasimte.github.io/_posts/2019-10-24-installing-openmpi-with-macports.md

 tags: macports macosx homebrew
 ---

-*Update: I don't recommend this anymore.*
+*Update: I don't recommend this anymore, as I ran into trouble afterwards.
+See [here instead for more info on setting up openmpi with MacPorts](/2019/10/26/spinning-up-with-macports).*

 I was trying to get up and running with OpenAI's [baselines repository](https://github.com/openai/baselines) today, and held my breath when I saw that